antoshaSid/payment-system/README.md

 ## Possible improvements
 1. Add more Kafka Broker instances to make the system more fault-tolerant and high-available (increase replication factor).
 We can easily scale the Kafka cluster by adding more brokers with Docker Compose.
+2. Reconsider the number of partitions.
+We can increase the number of partitions to improve the parallelism of the application, but it requires thorough testing of diverse scenarios.
-2. Write native SQL queries to improve the performance of the database operations.
+3. Write native SQL queries to improve the performance of the database operations.
 Currently, the application updates each user's balance individually.
 We can use a bulk update query to minimize database interactions.
-3. Implement a retry mechanism for failed execution jobs.
+4. Implement a retry mechanism for failed execution jobs.
 For instance, we can implement Dead letter queue (DLQ) to store failed jobs and retry them later.
-4. Increase the test coverage by adding more unit and integration tests to ensure all parts of the application are thoroughly tested.
+5. Increase the test coverage by adding more unit and integration tests to ensure all parts of the application are thoroughly tested.
-5. Implement more robust error handling mechanisms to capture and manage different types of errors.
+6. Implement more robust error handling mechanisms to capture and manage different types of errors.
 For example, we can expand a global exception handler to avoid returning stack traces to the client.